Livepeer-Open-Pool/.github/profile/README.md

 1. **Scalability**: Livepeer is poised for massive growth.
 By pooling GPUs, one Orchestrator can accommodate 10x or 100x more compute than they could on their own.
 2. **Decentralization**: More independent workers = less reliance on a few “super operators,” making Livepeer more resilient to failures or attacks.
 3. **Earn Rewards & Fees**:
-   - **Workers** earn a share of transcoding fees for their GPU power.
+   - **Workers** earn a share of transcoding/AI fees for their GPU power.
    - **Orchestrators** can expand their capacity (and revenue) without owning every GPU.
    - **Delegators** can stake their LPT on Orchestrators contributing to a stronger, more scalable network.
 4. **Simplified Management**: Open Pool provides out-of-the-box solutions for: